AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-knowledge-base.md

 **Adobe Experience Manager**

-The follwowing configuration options are displayed for **Adobe Experience Manager** as target:
+The following configuration options are displayed for **Adobe Experience Manager** as target:

 >[!NOTE]